Constructive Universal Approximation and Sure Convergence for Multi-Layer Neural Networks: Introduction

+Second, from a practical standpoint, Theorem~\ref{lemma1} shows that o1Neuro, even when designed with both sparse activations~\citep{lee1996efficient} to mitigate the curse of dimensionality and shallow networks to enable faster optimization, retains strong approximation power.
+Specifically, shallow o1Neuro configurations can still approximate a rich class of commonly seen functions, including additive models~\citep{friedman2001greedy} and interaction effects~\citep{bien2013lasso, cox1984interaction}, sufficient for most prediction applications.
+This ensures that the practical design choices do not compromise approximation capability.
+In contrast, most existing approximation theories~\citep{schmidt2020nonparametric, bauer2019deep, yarotsky2018optimal, jiao2023deep, barron2008approximation} focus on universal approximation while largely overlooking these practical optimization considerations.

+We study the optimization of o1Neuro (in the algorithmic sense), complementing its approximation results.
+At the sample level, o1Neuro updates each output neuron (last hidden-layer neurons) via a variant of the iterative greedy algorithm, designed for networks with sparse structures, idle neurons, and indicator-based activations (``neurons'' and ``activation functions'' are treated equivalently in this paper).
+The sample-level optimization of o1Neuro is guaranteed to converge probabilistically to a network that serves as the sample counterpart of the population-level optimal o1Neuro, given a sufficient number of update rounds.
+This property is referred to as \textit{sure convergence}.
+Moreover, we show through an example that, under linear data-generating processes, the required number of rounds admits a reasonably tight upper bound.

+The proposed o1Neuro is empirically compared with XGBoost~\citep{chen2016xgboost}, Random Forests~\citep{breiman2001random}, and TabNet~\citep{arik2021tabnet} for learning complex regression functions in Sections~\ref{Sec6b}--\ref{Sec7b}.
+It demonstrates superior predictive performance on several benchmark datasets from OpenML~\citep{OpenML2013} and the UCI Machine Learning Repository~\citep{Dua:2017}, as well as in synthetic experiments.
+Overall, o1Neuro strikes a balance between theory and practice, appealing to researchers and practitioners interested in constructive deep learning theory, network inference, and accurate mean regression prediction.

-The rest of the paper is organized as follows.
-Section~\ref{Sec2} introduces the architecture of boosted 01Neuro, while Section~\ref{Sec4.1} presents Exploit-Explore Optimizing and its sure convergence property.
-In Section~\ref{Sec4.new}, we establish the constructive universal approximation theory for the proposed model.
-All technical proofs are deferred to the online Supplementary Material.
+The remainder of the paper is organized as follows.
+Section~\ref{Sec1.1b} reviews related work on neural networks, focusing on two aspects closely related to our study: approximation theory and optimization convergence.
+Section~\ref{Sec2b} introduces the population- and sample-level o1Neuro, while Section~\ref{Sec3b} presents its constructive universal approximation theory and sure convergence property.
+Section~\ref{Sec5b} describes training techniques for accelerating hyperparameter optimization and the training schedule used.
+All technical proofs are provided in the online Supplementary Material.